-IFSE Summer 2019 will meet for a total of 8 weeks online and one week (July 17-27, 2019) on location in Switzerland and Germany.
-Switzerland has a centuries-old reputation for leading change: a reputation spanning diverse sectors including technology, finance, governance, and education.
+IFSE Spring 2020 will meet for a total of 12 weeks online and one week (May 17-23, 2020) on location in London, United Kingdom.
+The UK has a centuries-old reputation for leading change: a reputation spanning diverse sectors including technology, finance, governance, and energy.

 All graduate CPS programs are invited to participate.
-For GSIR students, this course is a capstone option.
+For Global Studies and International Relations students, this course is a capstone option.
 For all other CPS students, this course is an elective option that will require a course substitution form.
 Please contact your academic advisor for more information/ questions.

 - Consult for real companies

 - Experience diverse organizational and national cultures

 - Experience deep cultural immersion

 - Hone research skills in a professional setting

 - Explore the global problem of sustainability from an interdisciplinary perspective

 - Inquiries about applications and class content may be sent to firstname.lastname@example.org